 You could be stranded in the backwoods and chances are you won’t always have what you need at hand.
-Every survival situation requires a good amount of improvisation and finding creative uses for a water canteen could make the difference between life and death.
+Every survival situation requires a good amount of improvisation for a successful task.
+Finding creative uses for a water canteen could make the difference between life and death.

 Blizzards, solar storms and even EMPs are all events that will affect the power grid and leave you in the dark.
 When the power grid goes down you will be cut off completely from the conveniences you’ve lived with your entire life.
 If it will come to that and the power grid goes down the following tips can help you cope with the situation comfortably and safely.

-There will be times when hunting and catching will be out of the question and you will have to fine another source of protein to keep a balanced diet.
+There will be times when hunting and catching wild game will be out of the question.
+You will have to find another source of protein to keep a balanced diet during a crisis.
 When game is scarce, beans arise as the next best source of protein.
 You should know the following about beans and consider adding this protein alternative to your survival pantry.

 For the Native people of our country, survival wasn’t something extraordinary as it is being portrayed today.
 It was just something they did every day.
 In our modern times, due to the abundance of TV shows, magazines and online information, survival has become a complicated way of life.
 The survival lessons passed to me by a Cherokee elder in North Carolina will show you that survival shouldn’t be as compplex as some would like you to believe.

 When people start talking about survival, prepping or off-grid living, the most contentious debate occurs over which survival knife is best.
 All sort of questions are asked and eventually, some people will settle on a certain type of knife.
 In this article we will approach the survival knife debate from a different angle.
 We will look at the top seven styles of knives for survivalists.